hellory4n/libtrippin/CONVENTIONS.md

 ## Exceptions

-Exceptions also have a similar issue of being overly explicit.
+Exceptions also have a similar issue of being overly implicit.
 Instead, use `tr::Result<T, E>`.
 I already made documentation for that.

 ## STL